DarkGhostHunter/Laraflow/README.md

 # Laraflow

-This package lets you use the unofficial [Flow SDK](https://github.com/DarkGhostHunter/FlowSdk) with Laravel 5.7.
+This package lets you use the unofficial [Flow SDK](https://github.com/DarkGhostHunter/FlowSdk) with Laravel.

 > This package is compatible with [Laravel Cashier](https://laravel.com/docs/master/billing), so you can use both.

+## Requirements

+* PHP >= 7.1.3
+* Laravel 5.8

+> Check older releases for older Laravel versions.

 ## Installation